Phileosopher/commonplace/imagination.md

 Most of what we [perceive](image.md) as "[reality](reality.md)" is simply our imagination, proportional to our [creative ability](mind-creativity.md).
 We incessantly play with our memories to create horrific [mental illnesses](mind-feelings-fear.md), but absolutely any [willfully created](creations.md) thing has to be imagined first as well.

+APPLICATION: The things you dwell on in your mind define what you [produce](creations.md) and how [effectively](results.md).
+While you don't *directly* create reality with your thoughts, your focus on something *will* increase and decrease the likelihood of events happening that ripple out from that imagined circumstance.

 Anything that isn't real is the domain of [fictional stories](stories.md).
 But often, we constrain that imagining into only [likely](understanding-certainty.md) things.
 The non-fiction version of imagination, usually regarding the future, is called "predictions" or "expectations".

 ## Predictions and expectations